tidymodels/censored/README.md

 <!-- badges: end -->

-`rules` is a “`parsnip`-adjacent” packages with model definitions for survival analysis packages.
+`survnip` is a “`parsnip`-adjacent” packages with model definitions for survival analysis packages.

 ## Installation